Yaque del Norte River: Uses

 The Yaque Del Norte is mostly shallow, so navigation is limited to small boats.
 During the wet season, however, the river swells up considerably, causing floods in some places.
-In 1972, its waters have been dammed to harness electricity at the Tavera Dam.
+Since 1972, its waters have been dammed to harness electricity at the Tavera Dam.

 There are several dams along the river to generate electricity, store the water for irrigation, and prevent flooding.
 The river is 298 km long, is the drainage basin for the north-west of the country, and is economically important as a source of irrigation for rice-farming and other agriculture.